Schedule at a Glance

 ACCED-I’s Collegiate Conference & Events Professional (CCEP) Certification Program

-Presented by: Sarah Goodrich, CCEP, MS, Conference Services Director, East Stroudsburg University; Mary Kay Baker, CCEP, Director of Conference & Special Housing Services, Lehigh University; and Matthew Jauregui, CCEP, Associate Director, Conference & Events Services, Loyola Marymount University
+Presented by: Sarah Goodrich, CCEP, MS, Conference Services Director, East Stroudsburg University; and Mary Kay Baker, CCEP, Director of Conference & Special Housing Services, Lehigh University

 This session is for CCEP candidates, current CCEPs and members interested in learning more about the CCEP certification program.
 The CCEP program encourages volunteering, leadership, and service to the Association.
 We will cover educational, volunteer and leadership requirements; responsibilities of mentors/mentees; and the essay writing section.
 Candidates often encounter challenges in completing the certification and benefit a great deal in their professions.
 The CCEP program follows criteria developed by the Council for Advancement of Standards in Higher Education (CAS), of which ACCED-I is one of 36-member organizations.